 While most of the files within a web server are directly handled by the server itself, it isn’t uncommon to find unreferenced or forgotten files that can be used to obtain important information about the infrastructure or the credentials.

-Most common scenarios include the presence of renamed old versions of modified files, inclusion files that are loaded into the language of choice and can be downloaded as source, or even automatic or manual backups in form of compressed archives.
+Most common scenarios include the presence of renamed old versions of modified files, inclusion files that are loaded into the language of choice and downloaded as source, and even automatic or manual backups in the form of compressed archives.
 Backup files can also be generated automatically by the underlying file system the application is hosted on, a feature usually referred to as “snapshots”.

 All these files may grant the tester access to inner workings, back doors, administrative interfaces, or even credentials to connect to the administrative interface or the database server.

-An important source of vulnerability lies in files which have nothing to do with the application, but are created as a consequence of editing application files, or after creating on-the-fly backup copies, or by leaving in the web tree old files or unreferenced files.
+An important source of vulnerability is found in files unrelated to the application.
+These files may be created when editing application files, creating on-the-fly backup copies, or leaving old or unreferenced files in the web tree.
 Performing in-place editing or other administrative actions on production web servers may inadvertently leave backup copies, either generated automatically by the editor while editing files, or by the administrator who is zipping a set of files to create a backup.

-.gz archive that we generate (and forget…) has obviously a different extension, and the same happens with automatic copies created by many editors (for example, emacs generates a backup copy named
+.gz archive that we generate (and might forget) has obviously a different extension, and the same happens with automatic copies created by many editors (for example, emacs generates a backup copy named

 file~ when editing